slabrhn/PROJE1/README.md

-Hey , I,m Sila BURHAN.
+Hey , I'm Sila BURHAN.

 I'm a food engineer , also I  am interested in data analysis.